HILINAGET/c-code/README.md

 ## Step 2: Clone the Repository

 1. Open a terminal (or Command Prompt on Windows).

+## Step 2: Clone the Repository

+1. Open a terminal (or Command Prompt on Windows).
 2. Clone this repository:
       git clone https://github.com/HILINAGET/c-code.git

 3. Navigate into the project directory: cd c-code

+---

+## Step 3: Open the Project in Code::Blocks

+1. Launch Code::Blocks.
+2. Click on File > Open.
+3. Navigate to the cloned repository folder and select the main.cpp project file.

+---

+## Step 4: Build and Run the Project

+1. In Code::Blocks, click Build > Build and Run or press F9.
+2. If there are no errors, the project will compile and execute.

+---

 ## Overview